The Patent Application Process Explained

 - it establishes your invention’s earliest filing date (the “priority date”)

-- you can start deterring competition by indicating your patent pending status
+- you can deter competition by marketing your invention as patent pending

 Do not publicly disclose your invention before filing your first patent application.
 Even accidental disclosures can invalidate patent protection.

-Rest assured that patent attorneys are bound by client-attorney privilege and will regard discussions with you as strictly confidential.
+Patent attorneys are bound by client-attorney privilege and will treat discussions with you as strictly confidential.

 Step 2 – File an international PCT patent application

 The PCT application (Patent Cooperation Treaty) is an international-style application which keeps your patent protection pending in 150+ countries for another 18 months.

-The PCT application is a cost-effective way to keep countries open to patent protection while you determine which ones to commercialise and secure protection in.
+The PCT application is a cost-effective way to keep your options open while you determine your commercialisation strategy and the markets you wish to enter.

-- File it before your provisional patent application expires
+- File your PCT application before your provisional patent application expires.

-- Keeps your patent rights pending in major jurisdictions, including the US, the EU (including the UK), China, Canada, Japan, and South Korea.
+- The PCT application keeps your patent rights pending in major jurisdictions, including the US, the EU (including the UK), China, Canada and Japan.

 - You can respond to any issues raised by the search.
-This can be worthwhile if investors, exclusive distributors etc. want to know your prospects for patent protection
+This can be useful if investors, distributors etc. want to know your prospects of patent protection.

-- Some countries are not part of the PCT (Patent Cooperation Treaty).
-You will need to file standard patent applications directly into these countries.
-These include Argentina, Bangladesh, Taiwan and Venezuela.
+- Some countries are not parties to the PCT (Patent Cooperation Treaty).
+You will need to file standard patent applications directly into these countries (e.g. Argentina, Bangladesh and Taiwan).

 Step 3 – File standard patent applications in each country of interest

-Step 4 – Have your patent applications examined
+Step 4 – Have your standard patent applications examined

-The national patent offices of each country you’ve filed in will search for information published before your invention’s priority date, trying to find reasons why your invention is not novel or inventive.
+The patent offices will search for information published before your invention’s priority date and try to argue your invention is not novel or inventive.

 The examination process can take several years, although can be accelerated if there are pressing commercial reasons (e.g. your invention is being copied).
-That said, it can often be valuable to keep your patent rights pending so that competitors can’t determine your actual scope of protection
+That said, it can often be valuable to keep your patent rights pending so that competitors can’t determine your actual scope of protection.

-- The search results of your provisional or PCT patent applications can be reliable indicators of how your standard applications will perform under examination
+The search results of your provisional application or your PCT application can indicate how your standard applications will perform under examination.

 Step 5 – Respond to any patentability objections

-It is common for patent offices to initially raise patentability objections.
-After all, they must ensure patents are being granted to truly new inventions and not for things that already exist.
+It is common for patent offices to initially raise objections.
+After all, they must ensure patents aren’t granted to existing technologies.
+A typical patent office objection sounds like this:

-- We’ve found some documents which were published before your invention’s priority date.
+We’ve found some documents published before your invention’s priority date.

-- These documents disclose your invention, or something similar to it.
+The documents disclose your invention, or something like it.

 Step 6 – Patent applications are accepted

-Once all objections (if any) are overcome, your patent applications will be “accepted”.
+Once all objections are overcome, your patent applications will be accepted.

 Step 7 – Patents are granted

-You’ve overcome all patentability objections, no one has opposed your patent applications and now you’ve got granted patents around the world protecting your invention.
+You’ve addressed all patentability objections, no one has opposed your patent applications and now you have granted patents around the world protecting your invention.
 Go forth and reap the rewards from your technological monopolies, and strike up licensing deals with third parties.